Four-force (4-force) is a four-vector, considered as

 is solenoidal vector of pressure field.

-of acceleration tensor and covariant 4-acceleration.
-Similarly to (3) we have:
+components of acceleration tensor and covariant 4-acceleration.
+Similarly to

 strength,